manavdoda7/Team.EXE-Website-1/README.md

-All the collaborators must add the reference links and their idea in Readme.
+All the collaborators must add the reference links and their ideas in Readme.